Lembata Regency: Geography

-Mount Ile Lewotolok, an active volcano, is located in the north central part of Lembata Island.
-In November 2020, it erupted, leading to the evacuation of over 4,000 people from areas close to the volcano.
+Ile Ape forms a large peninsula in the northwest of Lembata Island; its two districts cover some 135 km^{2} and have about 20,000 inhabitants.
+The peninsula includes Mount Ile Lewotolok, an active volcano; in November 2020 it erupted, leading to the evacuation of over 4,000 people from areas close to the volcano.

+Transport

+Wunopito Airport is situated to the east of Lewoleba, near the road leading to the Ile Ape peninsula.
+Lewoleba Hospital lies further east along this road, which continues into the peninsula and runs clockwise around the volcano before returning through the neck (isthmus) and then proceeding east to the south of the enclosed Waienga Bay and then eastwards along the island's north coast to Mount (Gunung) Uyelewun and the eastern port of Wairiang.

 Sports

 Football club

 In association football, Lembata Regency is represented by the Persebata Lembata.
-This club has achieved proud results for all of East Nusa Tenggara as the first club to be promoted to the Liga Nusantara from Liga 4 in 2024–25 season.
+This club has achieved proud results for all of East Nusa Tenggara as the first club to be promoted to the Liga Nusantara from Liga 4 in the 2024–25 season.
 They first participated in an official event at the 1999 El Tari Memorial Cup competition in Ende Regency.

 Sports facilities

-In Lembata Regency, there is the Gelora 99 Stadium and the Polres Lembata Field, which in 2022 will be used as venues for the 2022 El Tari Memorial Cup competition where Lembata Regency is the host.
+In Lembata Regency, there is the Gelora 99 Stadium and the Polres Lembata Field, which in 2022 was used as venues for the 2022 El Tari Memorial Cup competition where Lembata Regency was the host.